-(a) The company registered with the Portable Long Service Leave Scheme administered by the Portable Long Service Leave Authority.
-With this Scheme, eligible staffs from Victoria may transfer their long service leave entitlements to other eligible employers.
+(a) Leave Authority.
+With this Scheme, eligible staff from Victoria may transfer their long service leave entitlements to other eligible employers.
 Staff remuneration is reviewed, and relevant details provided to the Authority which calculates the employer levy before payments are made, each quarter.